New Zealand Oceanographic Institute: Offices and Laboratories

 The institute was the first multi-disciplinary marine sciences organisation to be formed outside the United States and Britain.
 Brodie initially found rooms in chilly Victorian offices above a dress shop at the parliament end of Lambton Quay.
-It wasn't until 25 years later in 1980 that NZOI moved into new purpose-built laboratories at Greta Point.
-This was 3 years after Jim Brodie had had to retire aged 57 because he had completed 40 years in the civil service.
+It was not until 25 years later in 1980 that NZOI moved into new purpose-built laboratories at Greta Point.
+This was three years after Brodie had retired at age 57 because he had completed 40 years in the civil service.
 The building was named after him.
 The Brodie Building was one of a pair of buildings designed by Toomath Wilson Irvine Anderson Ltd. The institute library held vital expedition reports, some dating back to the 1800s, which continue to be a major asset to research on New Zealand's flora and fauna.

 Vessels

 Initially, NZOI chartered the ageing cargo-passenger island trader Taranui for two lengthy periods each year.
 On Taranui, ship's positions were fixed in much the same way that James Cook had used two centuries earlier.
 Sextant angles fixed positions relative to features ashore or, remote from land, from the sun and stars.
 After several cloudy days, a ship's position could have a margin of error of tens of nautical miles.
 Sample position required a further guess based on wire angle and drift.
 Taranui served oceanography through until the early 1970s.